awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 *resourcePath*
 A path that identifies the resource\.
 You can use the wildcard \(\*\) in your paths\.

 AWS Batch API operations currently supports resource\-level permissions on several API operations\.
-For more information, see [Supported Resource\-Level Permissions for AWS Batch API Actions](batch-supported-iam-actions-resources.md)\.
+For more information, see [Supported resource\-level permissions for AWS Batch API actions](batch-supported-iam-actions-resources.md)\.
 To specify all resources, or if a specific API action doesn't support ARNs, use the wildcard \(\*\) in the `Resource` element as follows:

 ```
 "Resource": "*"
 ```

-## Checking That Users Have the Required Permissions<a name="check-required-permissions"></a>
+## Checking that users have the required permissions<a name="check-required-permissions"></a>

 Before you put an IAM policy into production, we recommend that you check whether it grants users the permissions to use the particular API actions and resources they need\.